MacroPower/homelab/README.md

 Admittedly, both usages of "all" describe the end goal of this repo, not the current state.
 But, I will get there some day.

-My clusters use [Talos](https://talos.dev/), as well as [k3s-on-MicroOS](https://github.com/kube-hetzner/terraform-hcloud-kube-hetzner).
-Most of the configuration is written in [Jsonnet](https://jsonnet.org/).

 ---

 ## 🎨 Components